Who is a cancer survivor?

 - How do I get back to “normal”?
 Is there a new “normal”?

-In addition, though many survivors feel well, others can experience lingering health issues, financial consequences, and social concerns.
+- In addition, though many survivors feel well, others can experience lingering health issues, financial consequences, and social concerns long after treatment ends.

 What Survivorship services are available?

-Survivorship care plans and survivorship clinic visits are tools to help create an easier transition to life after cancer for both you and your primary care provider.
-They will help you:
+Survivorship care plans are a tool to help create an easier transition to life after cancer for both you and your primary care provider.
+As your cancer doctor or nurse for one after treatment is over.
+It will include a treatment summary and care plan for what is ahead.
+When you get a survivorship care plan, it will help you:

 - Address any physical and emotional concerns you have following cancer treatment